teimg/splitty-expense-manager/client/src/main/resources/guides/keyBoardShortCuts.md

-Below are the KeyBoard guide for all the scenes: (Admin screens do not support any shortcuts)
+Below are the KeyBoard guide for all the scenes: (Admin screens do not support any shortcuts - Use ENTER to exit Popups on recommended value)

 **Start Screen:**
 They all follow from CTRL + "CHARACTER"